Speakers: Lancette VanGuilder, RDH, BS and Ward VanGuilder, MA, PT, CIMT

 Program Track: Clinical Practice

 Course Description: Dental professionals continue to be at the highest risk for musculoskeletal disorders (MSD) due to maintaining awkward prolonged positions and placing undue stress on their bodies.
 Frequently, the common areas discussed in ergonomic courses are those related to the upper body.
 But in fact, the abnormal postures and seating positions can affect the hips, legs, and the feet/ankles, causing issues at work and play.
 This physical therapist- dental hygienist duo will provide important knowledge on common lower body injuries that the dental professional may encounter and more importantly, provide prevention strategies to keep you working pain-free.
 Participants can practice exercises/stretches and also try out various dental equipment that may help promote optimal musculoskeletal health.
-All attendees will receive a complimentary resistance exercise band and take home exercises.

 - Provide full body anatomical overview, with emphasis on the lower body.